jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (ii) the amount of the income-tested benefit received by the person:
     (iii) the amount of the WFF tax credit to which the person may be entitled, as determined by the chief executive of that department:
     (iv) any amount used or calculated by the chief executive of that department in determining the amount of the WFF tax credit to which a person may be entitled.
-(3) Every Order in Council made under subsection (1) is treated as being a regulation for the purpose of the Regulations (Disallowance) Act 1989 and the Acts and Regulations Publication Act 1989.
+(3) An Order in Council made under subsection (1) is a legislative instrument and a disallowable instrument for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 225B Order in Council amending Schedule 27
 (1) The Governor-General may from time to time, by Order in Council, amend Schedule 27 of the Income Tax Act 2007 by—